 After suffering several setbacks during the development and testing phase of Cosmos I, Dryan and her colleague Dr Friedman eventually got to the stage of building the US$4 million (A$5.2 million) 105-kilogram Cosmos I spacecraft.
 It was launched on 21 June 2005 at the Babakin Space Centre in Russia on a modified Soviet missile with the help of a Russian nuclear submarine in the Barents Sea.

 On reaching an Earth's orbit of 825 kilometres above the Pacific Ocean, Cosmos I would have opened up its eight triangular panels measuring 15 metres long made of very thin and lightweight Mylar.
 Then the light from the Sun would continuously hit these panels, causing the spacecraft to accelerate.
 The acceleration will be slow at first.
 But this won't matter too much in the early stages as sunlight will exert a continuous force on the sails.
 In one hundred days of continuous exertion, the spacecraft will reach 16,000 miles per hour.
 Eventually the spacecraft will be expected to reach the outer fringes of our solar system in a matter of months at a speed of approximately one-tenth the speed of light (or 160,000 miles per hour).
 (2)

 The spacecraft would have gone into the history books as the one to overtake the Voyager I and II spacecraft in reaching furthest into interstellar space by humankind.
 However, after its successful launch on 21 June 2005, for some inexplicable reason, no signals from the satellite were picked up.
 The reason behind the mysterious loss in signal has yet to be determined.

-If Cosmos I had not failed, it would have accelerated to the edge of the solar system within 2.4 years.
+If Cosmos I had not failed, it would have accelerated to the edge of the solar system within 2.4 years, and reach the nearest star Alpha Centauri in under 200 years.
 (3)

 The magnetic bubble